 First Two Years

 During their first two years, students pursue a pattern of courses, seminars, and independent work designed to prepare them for the General Examination, to satisfy their language and research paper requirements, and to train them in the research techniques of professional scholarship.
-The precise pattern may vary considerably between individuals, and each student should plan his or her course of study in close and frequent consultation with the Director of Graduate Studies for History of Science.
+The precise pattern may vary considerably between individuals, and each student should plan their course of study in close and frequent consultation with the Director of Graduate Studies for History of Science.
 It is nonetheless possible to give some general sense of the usual course of study, which comprises nine courses (excluding language training).

 Program students typically take three courses during each of their first two semesters.
 Of these, at least one course each semester should be a graduate seminar in history of science.
 No later than the second semester, at least one course each term should be in other areas of history.
 Students usually split their remaining three courses among their final two semesters, either taking three the first semester and zero the second, or two in the first and one in the second, in order to allow time for the completion of requirements and preparation for the General Examination, which is ordinarily taken at the end of the second year (during the first two weeks of May).
 In each course, students will receive a grade and a written evaluation from the faculty member offering the course.

 Students without formal background in the field are strongly advised to attend, as early as possible, at least two undergraduate survey courses offered in history of science, medicine, or technology, and to participate in associated graduate precepts when offered.
 These courses provide an introduction to the major issues and sources in the history of science, technology, and medicine from antiquity to the present, and can also be recommended for students who arrive with more substantial backgrounds in these fields.
 We expect all students to achieve a basic proficiency in a general knowledge of history of science, as exhibited through courses, submission of prior work, bibliographic essays, or other means that meet approval of the Program faculty.